It may be a sign of neurotrophic keratitis (NK)1

 Evaluating a patient’s medical history and assessing common risk factors are crucial to identifying neurotrophic keratitis (NK)—especially in the earlier stages of the disease.3

-For example, people who have had ocular surgery or who are living with herpes or poorly controlled diabetes can be at a greater risk of losing corneal sensitivity and developing NK.3,4
+For example, people who have had herpetic eye disease, ocular surgery, or diabetes can be at greater risk of developing NK.1,3

 Not actual patients.